sguox002/leetcode/review/math-review.md

         //since it always covers the (0,0), we only need track the right bottom point
         //it is the min of all the x and min of all the y

-268. Missing Number
-0 to n, one is missing.
-xor 1 to n and identical one goes to 0

 628. Maximum Product of Three Numbers sort the array.
 It may contains negatives.